-The Butterfly Musketeers was founded in 2013 by Maria Romero based in Christchurch, this started as my passion which now has expanded beautifully and still growing, with help with the community who are also giving up endless amounts of time raising caterpillars in their gardens or in their schools.
+The Butterfly Musketeers was founded in 2013 by Maria Romero based in Christchurch, this started as my curiosity watching this amazing magical life cycle out in my garden each summer with my children.
+This quickly grew into my passion which now has expanded beautifully and still growing, with help with the community who are also giving up endless amounts of time raising caterpillars in their gardens or in their schools.
 My mission is to raise awareness of these beautiful creatures and share with people how much can be learnt from the transformation from caterpillar to Monarch by studying and caring for them.
 Also getting children to become conscious of their environment around them.
 I visit schools and share my knowledge, resources, passion, and answer children’s questions on the Monarchs.
 I help set up community events and give talks on Monarchs.
 I also take credit for all my own photos on this website and my Facebook Page.

-I have also visited local retirement homes and released newly eclosed Monarchs in their communal gardens for all to see and experience.
+I also visit local retirement homes and released newly eclosed Monarchs in their communal gardens for all to see and experience.
 The butterfly musketeers help Monarchs with broken wings and repair them in our homes so they are able to fly once again.

 I also help by planting nectar flowers and having swan plants around our beautiful gardens to attract Monarchs to lay their eggs on.
 Over many summers we have seen so many injured and deformed Monarchs arriving into our gardens, some just old and tired, or some just wanting to spend their last few hours with us.
 I give them love, some fruit and sugary water to enjoy and a safe place to rest away from predators.